 If the name doesn't tell you, the label on the back will.
 Here you'll find the types of soils and surfaces the product can - or can't - be used on.

+Next, consider your style of cleaning.
+Are you a once-a-month, bucket-wielding cleaner?
 If so, you'll want to stock up on the heavy-duty cleaners designed to tackle tough dirt and grime.

-If you prefer more frequent, quick cleanups - the simplest way to keep cleaning time to the absolute minimum - the mild all-purpose cleaners and a couple of site-specific cleaners, such as a toilet-bowl disinfectant and a tub, sink, and tile cleaner, are all you'll need to keep the surfaces in your home sparkling.
+If you prefer more frequent, quick cleanups - the simplest way to keep cleaning time to the absolute minimum - the mild all-purpose cleaners and a couple of site-specific cleaners, such as a toilet-owl disinfectant and a tub, sink, and tile cleaner, are all you'll need to keep the surfaces in your home sparkling.

-Not only are suppliers creating new earth-friendly cleaners, but traditional products are containing more natural ingredients.
+For those who prefer "natural" or environmentally friendly substitutes, the choices are mushrooming.
+Not only are suppliers creating new "earth-friendly" cleaners, but traditional products are containing more natural ingredients.

-An alternative list of cleaning products might include:
+An alternative list of cleaning supplies includes:

 A few things to consider when choosing between so-called natural and synthetic products: Whether naturally or artificially derived, all ingredients - even water - are chemicals.
 There are no nontoxic substances.

 Store-bought household products are required to meet standards for safe disposal down your drain, but alternative cleaning products aren't evaluated in that context.

 Commercial products consistently outperform their home-mixture counterparts.
 Homemade cleaners generally require a great deal more time and elbow grease.
 The single exception is home-mixed glass cleaner: 1/4 cup (60ml) of vinegar in 3 and 3/4 cups (900ml) of warm water.

-Once you've assembled your cleaning products, build a user-friendly tool kit.
+Once you've assembled your cleaning products, build a user-friendly "tool kit."
 The following items will maximize the effectiveness of your cleaners - and will minimize your scrubbing time: